Enquil/p3-ci-phone-device-survey/README.md

 ## Credits
 ---

-Thank you Code Institute and Joao4569 for code snippets mentioned in source code Thank you to my mentor Anthony at Code Institute for solid advice as per usual.
+* Thank you Code Institute and Joao4569 for code snippets mentioned in source code,
+* Thank you to my mentor Anthony at Code Institute for solid advice as per usual.